cl-qob/cli/README.md

 # qob-cli
-CLI for building, running, testing, and managing your Common Lisp packages
+> CLI for building, running, testing, and managing your Common Lisp dependencies